Akatmks/akatmks.github.io/_posts/1970-01-01-note-on-outliers-in-statistics.md

 title: Note on outliers in statistics [In writing]
 ---

 Knowledge on statistics is more important than any when it comes to the development of [Number Crunching Motion](https://github.com/Akatmks/Number-Crunching-Motion).
-This note lists all the possible ways Akatsumekusa found to remove outliers from a sample, and then explains Akatsumekusa's choice in the case of Number Crunching AAE Export.
+This note lists all the possible methods Akatsumekusa found to remove outliers from a sample, and explains Akatsumekusa's choice in the case of Number Crunching AAE Export.

+## Detection of outliers

 ### Z-score